Skip to Main Content

 Bankrate tip

 Live somewhere that gets snow?
 Before mechanics get busy, make an appointment to put on your winter tires.
-Research by the Traffic Injury Research Foundation found winter tires can reduce stopping distances by up to 30 percent.
+Research by the Traffic Injury Research Foundation found winter tires can reduce stopping distances by more than half when compared to all-season tires.

 2. Make sure your heater works

-There’s little worse than a long car ride with shivering passengers.
 Before the weather gets frigid, try running your car heater to see if it works correctly.
-And replace your cabin and engine air filter if they’re due for a change — typically, that’s every 15,000 to 30,000 miles.
-A filthy filter can reduce the airflow reaching the heater and your passengers.
+Be sure to replace your cabin and engine air filter if they are due for a change — typically, every 15,000 to 30,000 miles.
+A dirty filter can reduce the airflow reaching the heater and your passengers.

 3. Create an emergency kit

 If you break down during a long winter drive, emergency supplies could make the difference between inconvenience and real danger.
-A winter emergency kit should have items like an ice scraper, a shovel, gloves, a blanket, sand for traction, a flashlight or headlamp and a first aid kit.
+Stock your winter emergency kit with a few essentials, including:

 4. Switch to winter wiper blades